Search waiting | Matsusada Precision

 The transistor layer is formed at the bottom of the wafer.
 Semiconductors are made by forming many layers of wiring circuit layers on top of a transistor layer.
 In the transistor and wiring circuit layers, the three processes of film deposition, pattern transfer, and etching are repeated.
 The following is a description of the processing that takes place in each process.

 • Thin-film deposition: Thin films are formed on wafers to be used as materials for wiring and transistors.
 At this point, there are no circuits or other patterns in the thin film.
-The thin-film deposition is mainly done by PVD (Physical Vapor Deposition) and Plasma CVD techniques.
+Thin-film deposition is mainly done by PVD (Physical Vapor Deposition) and plasma CVD techniques.
 PVD includes techniques such as sputtering and vacuum deposition.

 Sputtering is a technique in which ionized material is impinged on the wafer surface by electrical discharge.
 In vacuum deposition, the film is deposited by irradiating the deposition material with an electron beam in a vacuum, causing it to evaporate, and the vapor adheres to the surface of the wafer.